SysFera/team-utils/README.md

     export PATH=$PATH:$TEAM_PATH/imdoing
     alias imdoing='imdoing.py'

+Add the `imdoing` file to your /etc/bash_completion.d/ directory to have the bash completion

 ### Commands

 All commands can be invoked with the -h or --help parameter for more information.